AdobeDocs/campaign-classic.en/help/delivery/using/delivery-statuses.md

     In this case, check the configuration of the traffic management (IP affinity) and use the **[!UICONTROL Managing affinities with IP addresses]** field to link deliveries to the MTA that manages the affinity.
 For more information on affinities, refer to [this section](../../installation/using/configure-delivery-settings.md).

-* When too many campaigns are running, the delivery status remains in ‘Pending’ status.
+* When too many campaigns are running, the delivery status remains in 'Pending' status.

     The limit of simultaneous campaigns is defined in the **[!UICONTROL NmsOperation_LimitConcurrency]** option.
 Default value is 10.